Bandera Shot: The Tequila Banderita

 In addition, the salt serves as an abrasive that helps remove some of the bitterness of the tequila.
 The lime adds a citrus flavor and also helps balance some of the bitterness of the drink.

-When to Drink this Tequila Bandera
+When to Drink a Tequila Bandera

 Olmeca Altos Plata: the Best Choice for Banderita Tequila